chowlett/chowlett_release/README.md

 3. `rails strongstart_release:deploy:staging`

 **Notes**
-1. The gem determines the app, SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.
+1. How do the rake tasks know if we want SiTE SOURCE or GRFS?
+The gem determines the app, SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.
-2. The build task runs a docker build command that will bundle the app (SiTE SOURCE or GRFS) and requires credentials for GitHub packages, even though the staging/production app does not install strongstart_release in staging/production.
-According to chatGPT (!) this is because the bundler retrieves metadata for all sources named in the Gemfile, in order to resolve dependencies.
+2. Why does the build task need ~/.bundle/config?
+The build task runs a docker build command that will bundle the app (SiTE SOURCE or GRFS) and requires credentials for GitHub packages, even though the Dockerfile bundling excludes strongstart_release in staging/production (in fact it excludes all gems named in the :development and/or :test groups).
+According to chatGPT (!) this is because the bundler retrieves metadata for all sources named in the Gemfile whether or not they will be bundled, in order to resolve dependencies.
 In any case, credentials for GitHub Packages do seem to be needed.
 We provide them by transferring the ~/.bundle/config file securely from the development instance to the docker build container with "RUN --mount=type=secret ...".
+3. Why is the baroque-seeming "RUN --mount=type=secret ..." more secure than the simpler approach of COPYing it into the docker context?
+This method prevents the file from being persisted in intermediate image layers and also avoids the risk of accidentally committing the credentials to the development project's git repository.
+The file is only present in the build container while the build is running, and it is not included in the final image.
+This is a best practice for handling sensitive information in Docker builds.

 ## Development